Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Introduction

-When a non-bipartite graph is decomposed into several bipartite graphs, the signal processing on the original graph comes down to the signal processing on every bipartite subgraphs.
-A challenging topic is: can we construct the perfect reconstruction two-channel filter banks on non-bipartite graphs directly?
+When a non-bipartite graph is decomposed into several bipartite subgraphs, the signal processing on the original graph comes down to the signal processing on every bipartite subgraph.
+A challenging topic is: can we construct perfect reconstruction two-channel filter banks on non-bipartite graphs directly?
 Inspired by \cite{narang2012perfect}, by generalizing the concepts of downsampling and upsampling operations, we extend the construction of perfect reconstruction two-channel filter banks proposed in \cite{narang2012perfect} to arbitrary connected, undirected, and weighted graphs in this paper.
 The locality and approximation property of such filter banks are discussed theoretically and experimentally.

-The rest of the paper is organized as follows: Section \ref{sec:background} is the preliminary, which introduces some basic concepts including the graph Fourier transform, filters, downsampling and upsampling, and the two-channel filter banks.
-The related work \cite{narang2012perfect} is also introduced briefly in this section to motivate our work.
-The contribution of this paper is summarized at the end of this section.
+The rest of the paper is organized as follows: Section \ref{sec:background} introduces some basic concepts including the graph Fourier transform, filters, downsampling and upsampling, and the two-channel filter banks.
+The related work \cite{narang2012perfect} is also introduced briefly in this section to motivate our work, and the contribution of this paper is summarized at the end of this section.
 In section \ref{sec:3}, the main theorem for constructing perfect reconstruction two-channel filter banks on arbitrary graphs is established.
 The generalized downsamplers/upsamplers are constructed and the perfect reconstruction equations for a two-channel filter bank are presented.
-Algorithms for designing such orthogonal and biorthogonal banks are given and two typical orthogonal two-channel filter banks are calculated.
+Algorithms for designing orthogonal and biorthogonal filter banks are given and two typical orthogonal filter banks are designed.
 Finally, the locality and approximation property of the proposed filter banks are discussed theoretically and experimentally in Section \ref{sec:4}.